- About Us

 Malaysia: Bandar Penawar, Johor - vessels attacked at anchorage.
 Off Tanjung Piai – vessels attacked while underway.
 Attacks have stopped and IMB PRC is monitoring and liaising with Malaysian Authorities/MMEA.

 In/off Eastern Sabah – Militant activities resulting in a number of tugs/barges/fishing vessels being attacked and crews kidnapped.
-There were two kidnapping incidents in 2018 and two in 2019 off Tambisan, Sabah.
+There were two kidnapping incidents in 2018 and two in 2019 and one in January 2020 off Tambisan, Sabah.
 The local Authorities have beefed up patrols.
 The IMB PRC is monitoring the situation.
 Merchant vessels are also at risk.
 Stay vigilant.

 Ships are advised to take precautionary measures and maintain strict anti-piracy watch and measures.
 Vessels transiting these waters should refer to the Sabah Notice to Mariners NTM 14 of 2017 on the Ship Reporting System.
 Vessels are also urged to monitor the IMB PRC Warnings on potential incidents targets / description of militant boats issued by the Philippines and Malaysian Intel.